 NOTE: Check the Schrader ports for leaks and tighten valve cores if necessary.
 Install caps finger-tight.

 Heat Pump - Heating Cycle

 The proper method of charging a heat pump in the heat mode is by weight with the additional charge adjustments for line size, line length, and other system components.
-For best results, on outdoor units with TXVs, superheat should be 2-5° at 4-6" from the compressor.
-Make final charge adjustments in the cooling cycle.

 Troubleshooting Information